c6o/docs/content/references/appengine.md

 ### Secret

-Secrets are the exact same as [Config](#Config), just under the `secrets` property.
-Any properties that contain sensitive information should be defined as a Secret instead of just a standard [Config](#Config).
+Secrets are the same structure as [Configs](#Config), just under the `secrets` property.
+However, if a variable contains any sensitive information then it should be defined as a secret instead of a standard [Config](#Config).

 > [!EXPERT]
 > Under the hood, Kubernetes will store these values as a `Secret`.
 Checkout the Kubernetes [documentation](https://kubernetes.io/docs/concepts/configuration/secret/) to learn more about how Secrets work.